fuzz-productions/iOSPlaybook/rx_scenarios.md

           .bind(to: button.rx.enabled)
           .disposed(by: disposeBag)
     ```

+    ## WithLatestFrom
         This version of withLatestFrom uses a result selector that can fire each time `.text` is changed when country has had at least on value, the result selector acts like a mpa with 2 inputs

-    ### WithLatestFrom

       - when a button is tapped I want to read the value of the second observable and act on it
    ```